iexel/fontus/README.md

 Desktop browsers: the current version and the second last version of FireFox, Chrome and Opera; Safari 5.0+, IE 9+

-Mobile browsers: Android Browser (AOSP) 2.3+, Chrome for Mobile
+Mobile browsers: Android Browser (AOSP) 2.3+, Chrome for Mobile; it looks good in Mobile Safari too

+####Regression testing

+The project employs the following tests:
+ - GUI integration tests (Selenium, JUnit, Hamcrest)
+ - Integration tests for the RESTful web service (JUnit, Hamcrest, JasonPath, Spring MVC Test Framework)
+ - Unit tests for the backend/business logic (JUnit, Mockito, Hamcrest)
+ - Unit tests for Spring MVC controllers - web pages and the RESTful web service (JUnit, Mockito, Hamcrest, Spring MVC Test Framework)

 ####Import to Eclipse

 After importing the three Maven projects to Eclipse:
  - Change the encoding to `UTF-8` in the properties of localisation files (`messages_ru.properties` and `messages.properties`).
 Spring MVC is configured to read these files in `UTF-8`.
  - Exclude the content of the `fontus-web/src/main/webapp/resources/js/libs/` directory from JavaScript validation (third-party libraries tend to produce validation warnings).
-In the `fontus-web` project properties select `JavaScript` > `Include Path`, click the `Source` tab, select the `Excluded` node, press `Edit...` button, and add the directory into the `Exclussion patterns` section.
+In the `fontus-web` project properties select `JavaScript` > `Include Path`, click the `Source` tab, select the `Excluded` node, press `Edit...` button, and add the directory into the `Exclusion patterns` section.